zachpmanson/notes/notes/Archive/Folklore/Stevey's Google Platforms Rant.md

 Steve Yegge's internal memo about Google's development culture versus Amazon's.
 I find the part about Bezos' big mandate the most interesting.
 I came across this reading [Vicki Boykis' post on AWS](https://vickiboykis.com/2018/01/28/working-with-aws/), which links to this [Google+ post](https://web.archive.org/web/20180519183200/https://plus.google.com/+RipRowan/posts/eVeouesvaVX).
+I think it was posted on 2011-10-11.

 ---